data301-2020-winter2/course-project-group_1036/.ipynb_checkpoints/README-checkpoint.md

 ## Team Members

 - Person 1: Hey I'm Emma and I am a third year statistics major :)
-- Person 2: I am Destiny and I am a fourth year chemistry major!
+- Person 2: one sentence about you!
 - Person 3: one sentence about you!

 ## References